jessicapmouras/fraud_detect/README.md

 <p align="center">
   <img width="460" height="400" src="images/pca_cf.png">
 </p>
 To be specific, the method identified 99.9% of the fraudulent transactions.
-Still a bit upsetting that we have some rate of False Negatives.
+We have a very small rate of False Negatives.
 These fraudelent transactions could be large in dollar value or especially criminal.
-I would prefer the business case to be that we have some minimal amounts of False Positives, normal transactions flagged as fraud.
-This would require some investigation and internal resource time, but would provide more risk coverage for customer exposure.
-We do have a fair amount of False Positives, normal transactions flagged as fraud, but overall, that can be investigated further perhaps with limited resources.
+This is the preferable business case to be that we have some minimal amounts of False Negatives.
+Ideally we would also like a low rate of False Positives, normal transactions flagged as fraud, as the 20%+ here would require some investigation and internal resource time, but would provide more risk coverage for customer exposure.
+Ideally, we would like to lower this rate of False positives, perhaps this can be done with another methodology more specific to the question at hand and would be performed on this subset of flagged items.

-Let's see if our final method beats this already pretty impressive performance.
+Let's see if our final method beats this performance.

 ### Neural Network Autoencoding